St Crux Parish Hall

 Situated at the Pavement end of Shambles, the Parish Hall stands on the site of the now demolished Church of St Crux.

-If your organisation would like to use the Parish Hall in this way, please contact Rodney Troubridge, the Hall Manager, by email at
+Local churches, schools, charitable bodies and other organisations provide goods and services from the site – if your organisation would like to use the Parish Hall in this way, please contact Rodney Troubridge, the Hall Manager, by email at

 stcrux@allsaintspavement.co.uk